praveshdev3/wc-go/README.md

 ## How to run

-Execute the binary with a file as an argument to get the result.
+Execute the binary with a file as an argument.

 The following are the possible arguments: